-Participants were interviewed in two small focus group sessions of 5-6 participants (while maintaining social distancing) over a 1-month period.
+Participants were interviewed in two small focus group sessions of 6 participants (while maintaining social distancing) over a 1-month period.
 Funding was provided by the Yorkshire and Humber Research Design Service Patient and Public Involvement grant, and funding constrictions limited the size of the sample we were able to recruit.
 Participant costs were reimbursed, in addition to a stipend provided according to the NIHR public contributor payment policy for their time (14).
 The meetings were conducted in an informal manner and consisted of open-ended questions followed by discussion amongst the members.
 Each session was aimed to last approximately 90-120 minutes.
 At the beginning of the second session, feedback and ideas from the previous meeting were presented to explore them in detail with the new panel members and gain valuable and meaningful insights.
 All sessions were recorded with written consent from panel members.

 The groups were facilitated by a research doctor and chaired by a senior member of the vascular academic unit.
-A pre-prepared topic guide was used to guide the conversation.
+A pre-prepared topic guide was used to guide the conversation (figure.
+1.).

+Following the sessions, the interview transcripts were reviewed by a research doctor and primary coding of key themes for thematic analysis was undertaken.
+Thematic analysis is a commonly accepted tool for analysis of qualitative data, initially utilised in the field of psychology but now frequently employed in qualitative studies in the health sciences (15).
+It is distinct amongst qualitative analysis methods as it offers a flexible and pragmatic method of analysis that is not bound to the strict principles of methodology required in other approaches (16).
+Thematic analysis took a theoretical approach and was based around a research question of “how does having a SWHSI affect quality of life?”
+This process is presented in Figure 2.

-Following the sessions, the interview transcripts were reviewed by a research doctor and primary coding of key themes for thematic analysis was undertaken;(15)(16) this involved identifying recurring and emphasised ideas, points that elicited a great deal of agreement from the group and ideas that generated significant discord or disagreement.
-The data was further recoded, with redundant codes eliminated, and overly broad codes expanded, through multiple cycles until a consensus list of codes was obtained.
+This involved identifying recurring and emphasised ideas, points that elicited a great deal of agreement from the group and ideas that generated significant discord or disagreement.
+The data was further recoded, with redundant codes eliminated, and overly broad codes expanded, through multiple cycles until a final list of codes was obtained.
 This list was felt to encompass the breadth of experience shared in the focus group meetings and reflected the most pertinent data points.
+These codes were assigned to overarching sematic themes.

 As these sessions were undertaken as a patient and public involvement (PPI) exercise to inform the foundations of future research, no ethical approval was required as according to guidance from the Health Research Authority (HRA).